hootten/user-lookup/README.md

 coordinates are within 50 miles of London."

 Instructions:
-If you are running the application locally, use the following endpoint to access the application: localhost:8080/usersByCity
+If you are running the application locally, use the following endpoints to access the API: localhost:8080/usersLivingInCity localhost:8080/usersInRadiusOfCity

 The application is configurable through the application.properties in src/main/resources